ridwanrais/youtube-api-golang/README.md

 Last but not least, I implement Clean Architecture paradigm to make the API more scalable and easier to maintain.

+You can see the API documentation by visiting [this link](https://app.swaggerhub.com/apis/ridwanrais2/youtube-clone-api/1)

 Frontend Repo: COMING SOON!

 Deployed WebAPP: COMING SOON!